graphile/graphile.github.io/src/pages/postgraphile/background_tasks.md

 The recommend approach is to use Graphile Worker or Graphile Woker + another task queue through task delegation.

 ### Graphile Worker
-The deepest integration with a PostGraphile stack is Graphile Worker.
-It is a simple library that allows to run Node.js code reactively to database events thanks to `LISTEN/NOTIFY` (similar to how Subscriptions work).
+Graphile Worker is a natural fit for a PostGraphile stack due to it's PostgreSQL-first nature.
+It is a simple library that runs Node.js code (or any code Node.js can delegate to) when a task is queued within the database.
+Thanks to PostgreSQL's `LISTEN/NOTIFY` pubsub features, Graphile Worker is notified when a task is queued and can fetch, execute, and complete a trivial task in 2-3ms from when it was queued; this results in your system feeling very snappy.

 Graphile Worker stores tasks into it's own schema within PostgreSQL, and offers a simple SQL API to create jobs.
 Queueing a job might look like: